CantaoSu/CantaoSu/README.md

 - 💬 Ask me about speech recognition, speech synthesis, linguistics and speech sounds
 - 📫 How to reach me: cantaosu@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:
+- ⚡ Fun fact about me:
   1) I used to be a professional swimmer for 10 years
-  2) my first job was work as a flight attendant
+  2) my first job was working as a flight attendant